Saint Augustine Zhao Rong and Companions

 The 120 martyrs in this group died between 1648 and 1930.
-Most of them (87) were born in China and were children, parents, catechists, or laborers, ranging from nine years of age to 72.
+Eighty-seven of them were born in China, and were children, parents, catechists, or laborers, ranging in age from nine years to 72.
 This group includes four Chinese diocesan priests.
-The 33 foreign-born martyrs were mostly priests or women religious, especially from the Order of Preachers, the Paris Foreign Mission Society, the Friars Minor, Jesuits, Salesians, and Franciscan Missionaries of Mary.
+The 33 foreign-born martyrs were mostly priests or women religious, especially from the Order of Preachers, the Paris Foreign Mission Society, the Friars Minor, Society of Jesus, Society of St. Francis de Sales (Salesians), and Franciscan Missionaries of Mary.

-Augustine Zhao Rong was a Chinese solider who accompanied Bishop John Gabriel Taurin Dufresse (Paris Foreign Mission Society) to his martyrdom in Beijing.
-Augustine was baptized and not long after was ordained as a diocesan priest.
+Augustine Zhao Rong was a Chinese soldier who accompanied Bishop John Gabriel Taurin Dufresse of the Paris Foreign Mission Society to his martyrdom in Beijing.
+Not long after his baptism, Augustine was ordained as a diocesan priest.
 He was martyred in 1815.

 The Good News of Jesus Christ is intended to benefit all peoples; today’s martyrs knew that.
 May 21st-century Christians live in such a way that Chinese women and men will be attracted to hear that Good News and embrace it.